ApryseSDK/pdftron-react-native/README.md

 ```

 ##### annotationToolbars
-array of object, options (one of [Config.DefaultToolbars](./src/Config/Config.js) constants or custom toolbar object)
+array of objects, options (one of [Config.DefaultToolbars](./src/Config/Config.js) constants or custom toolbar object)

 Defines custom toolbars.
-If passed in, default toolbars will no longer appear.
+If passed in, the default toolbars will no longer appear.
 It is possible to mix and match with default toolbars.
 See example below:

 ```js